ISRAEL PHOTOS V -- Spring 2011 |

 Library of Congress Collection, c.
 1920, no known restrictions.

 Early travelers reported a cliff behind the Maronite Church (est. 1770); by tradition a place where they might have tried to silence Jesus.
-To this day people dumped their trash over the sides of hills and abandoned unwanted furniture in alley ways in Nazareth.
+To this day people dumped their trash over the sides of hills and abandoned their unwanted furniture in the alley ways in Nazareth.
 Houses were torn down and new ones built on the raised foundations.
 The cliff was supposed to be higher 2000 years ago before the valley below was partially filled.

 BIRDS PERCHED ON MUSTARD BRANCHES